Carokyp/Doux-Matin/README.md

 ## Deployment

 This project is hosted **on GitHub Pages**.
-Updates pushed to the main branch will automatically update the live site. **Please do not make changes directly to this repository**.
-Instead, follow the steps below to fork or clone the repository and make changes safely.
+Updates pushed to the main branch will automatically update the live site. **Please do not make changes directly to this repository**, since updates pushed to `main` will immediately update the live site.
+Use a fork or clone to make changes safely.
 Thank You!

 1. Log into [my GitHub repository](https://github.com/Carokyp/Doux-Matin)